Skip to content

 }

-Example 2: Complete Validation Response with Groth16 Proof
+Example 2: Validation Response with Groth16 Proof

 json